Bikeman868/Prius/Prius.SQLite/readme.md

 ## What does it do?

-This is a plug-in driver for the Prius ORM that allows you to configure SqLite databases in your application.
-SqLite is probably the most widely used database engine in the world, and is considered to be one of the most stable and reliable.
-SqLite is written in C and compiled into a DLL.
-There are a couple of .Net wrappers around the SqLite DLL.
+This is a plug-in driver for the Prius ORM that allows you to configure SQLite databases in your application.
+SQLite is probably the most widely used database engine in the world, and is considered to be one of the most stable and reliable.
+SQLite is written in C and compiled into a DLL.
+There are a couple of .Net wrappers around the SQLite DLL.
 This package uses `System.Data.SQLite` which emulates ADO.Net, this made it easy to integrate with Prius.

 ## Future plans

-Eventually I want to allow procedures to be written in a T-SQL like language and be stored in the SqLite database.
-I also want to build a client/server database solution that uses SqLite as the engine on the server side, and uses this library for stored procedure support.
+Eventually I want to allow procedures to be written in a T-SQL like language and be stored in the SQLite database.
+I also want to build a client/server database solution that uses SQLite as the engine on the server side, and uses this library for stored procedure support.
 I think this would be much more robust than some of the other client/server database choices available.